deco-sites/www/docs/tutorials/gtm-integration-guide/en.md

 For that, follow the steps:

-1. Open the page listing with global status.
+1. Open Pages on deco.cx's Admin.
-2. Select the page named Analytics.
+2. Select `Global` on the Status filter.
+3. Select the Analytics page.
-3. Edit the Analytics section, adding or editing the tracking id property with your container ID.
+3. Edit the Analytics section, adding or editing the **Tracking Id** property with your GTM's container ID.
-4. Save your page.
+4. Save the page.

 All pages that use this global section, Analytics, will be automatically updated.